Frequently asked questions – MCCEE

 The information offered by review courses has not been assessed or endorsed by the MCC.
 Instead, we recommend that you review the approved links and material listed on our MCCEE preparation resources page.

 6. Should I use an online “ghost bank” of multiple-choice questions?

 “Ghost banks” do not contain official MCCEE questions and there is no guarantee that the information in them is correct.
 In addition, there is no guarantee the questions actually reflect the content of the MCCEE or cover the breadth of content tested by the MCCEE.
-We recommend you complete a Self-Administered Examination (SAE) instead, or try the MCCEE online demo if you want samples of the types of questions you will see on the MCCEE.
+We recommend you try the MCCEE online demo if you want samples of the types of questions you will see on the MCCEE.

 7. How is the MCCEE different from the MCCQE Part I?

 The MCCEE and the Medical Council of Canada Qualifying Examination (MCCQE) Part I are similar in that both test basic medical knowledge through the use of multiple-choice questions.
 They are, however, different: